 Did you know that there are over two-hundred-fifty variations of India Blue peafowl?
 Before you begin your search for your birds, you should select a variation you like.

 My favorite variation is the opal, but many others prefer the more colorful types.
-The leucistic (or white) variation is a particular favorite amongst the public.
+The leucistic (or white) variation is a popular favorite.
 If you’re just starting, you may prefer to keep standard India Blue peafowl.

 I recommend choosing between one to three favorites.
 That way, you can fall back on one if you can’t find a breeder for that particular variation.
 Eventually, you can also build your stock up to include three variations, which opens up more diversity!